 - salt and pepper, to taste

 - grated pecorino cheese

 - cooking oil spray

-Stir in the breadcrumbs.
-Turn off the heat.
+- Stir in the breadcrumbs and turn off the heat.

-If you the stuffing seems to be a little dry and needs a little more moisture, simply drizzle some olive oil over the tops of each stuffed eggplant.
-Return baking dish into the oven and bake for 15 minutes more.
+- Return baking dish into the oven and bake for 15 minutes more.
 Remove and set aside to cool for a few minutes before serving.
+Serve warm.